-GLOMACS welcomes you to the new syllabus (published in 2019) of the International General Certificate in Occupational Health and Safety.
+GLOMACS welcomes you to the International General Certificate in Occupational Health and Safety.
 As NEBOSH states “the best just got better”.

 This certificate is an internationally recognised qualification and provides an excellent basic grounding in the essentials of health and safety.